-Today, academe offers many professional rewards for scholars who stay in their comfort zone and pursue narrow, hyper-sophisticated research but few rewards for five-tool scholars.
+Today, academe offers many professional rewards for scholars who stay in their comfort zone and pursue narrow, hypersophisticated research but few rewards for five-tool scholars.
 One result is that the public square is filled with impassioned advocates (including academics with little in the way of scholarly accomplishment), while we hear far less than I’d like from those who may be best equipped to recognize complexities, offer essential context, and explain hard truths.
 One small way to encourage academics to step into the fray is, I think, by doing more to recognize and value those scholars who do so.

 Reaction to the Edu-Scholar Rankings has left me convinced that the status quo is not immutable.
 Over the past decade, I’ve heard from dozens of deans and provosts who’ve used these rankings to help identify candidates for new openings or to inform decisions about promotion and pay.
 I’ve heard from hundreds of scholars who’ve used these results to start discussions with department chairs about institutional support or to illustrate their impact when applying for positions, grants, fellowships, or tenure.
 And a who’s who of prominent institutions have issued releases touting the performance of their faculty in the rankings, spotlighting activity that too rarely gets such notice.

 Now, no one should overstate the precision of this exercise.
-It’s a conversation-starter.
+It’s a conversation starter.
 It’s best to think of it as analogous to similar rankings of ballplayers, movie stars, and mutual-fund managers.
 It’s a data-informed effort to spur discussion about how scholars add value and which ones are doing so most effectively.

-A final point: Readers will note that the rankings do not address things like teaching, mentoring, and community service.
+In a related vein, it’s worth making one final point: Readers will note that the rankings do not address things like teaching, mentoring, and community service.
 These scores are not intended to be a summation of a scholar’s contribution to the world.
 Such is life.